skiptools/skip-sql/README.md

 ## Implementation

 SkipSQL speaks directly to the low-level SQLite3 C library that is pre-installed on all iOS and Android devices.
-On Darwin/iOS, it communicates directly through Swift's C bridging support.
+On Darwin/iOS, and with SkipFuse on Android, it communicates directly through Swift's C bridging support.
-On Android, it uses the [SkipFFI](https://source.skip.tools/skip-ffi) module to interact directly with the underlying sqlite installation on Android.
+With transpiled SkipLite on Android, it uses the [SkipFFI](https://source.skip.tools/skip-ffi) module to interact directly with the underlying sqlite installation on Android for SkipSQL, or with the locally-built SQLite that is packages and bundled with the application as a shared object file.

-(For performance and a consistent API, SkipSQL eschews Android's `android.database.sqlite` Java wrapper, and uses JNA to directly access the SQLite C API.)
+Note that For performance and a consistent API, SkipSQL eschews Android's `android.database.sqlite` Java wrapper, and instead uses the sample SQLite C API on both Android and Darwin platforms.

 ## SQLite Versions